TSS Safeguarding Policy

 No formal job offers are made until after checks for suitability are completed (including Enhanced DBS and 2 references).
 In exceptional and justifiable circumstances employment could commence prior to Enhanced DBS clearance, provided 2 references are found to be in order.

-Disclosure and Barring Service Records Gap Management – TSS commits resources to providing DBS checks on staff (paid or unpaid) whose roles involve contact with children and/or vulnerable adults.
+Disclosure and Barring Service Records Gap Management – The Song School commits resources to providing DBS checks on staff (paid or unpaid) whose roles involve contact with children and/or vulnerable adults.
+In order to avoid DBS gaps, TSS will ensure that their established staff and roles are regularly reviewed through;

 A 3 year rolling programme of rechecking Enhanced DBS is in place for holders of all identified posts.